 - Justice Institute of British Columbia courses;

 - Capilano College, Local Government Administration Professional Certificate Program courses;

 - UBC School of Community and Regional Planning seminars (1995, 2004).

 She has participated in numerous City of Vancouver civic activities, including:

 - Neighbourhood Advisory Committee on public art installation at Cartier Park, 37th Avenue and Prince Edward Street

 Presentation to City Council re development permit application at 41st Avenue and Main Street

 - Citizen Advisory group on Mountainview Cemetery, 1998-2000, with presentation to Council on behalf of the group in 2000

-I have many personal interests - I take dance classes, work out in my home gym, lead walking groups, tutor school children, and walk my neighbour's dog.
-However, my primary interest is animal advocacy.
-In 2019 I rallied the public to try to persuade Vancouver City Council to rezone the new St. Paul's Hospital such that animal experimentation would not be a permitted land use (www.rezoningforanimals.com) and in 2020 I am working on a number of animal projects, including a blog (www.animalsandactivists.com).
+Kendall has many personal interests - she takes dance classes, works out in her home gym, leads walking groups, tutors school children, and walks her neighbour's dog.
+However, her primary interest is animal advocacy.
+In 2019 she rallied the public to try to persuade Vancouver City Council to rezone the new St. Paul's Hospital such that animal experimentation would not be a permitted land use (www.rezoningforanimals.com) and nowadays is working on a number of animal projects, including a blog (www.animalsandactivists.com).